 Namche Bazaar, Nepal is the gateway to the Everest region.
 Sherpas, trekkers, and locals alike come here to rest, buy and sell goods, and enjoy the ‘city life’ in the mountains.
 There are plenty of things to do in Namche Bazaar, ranging from day-hikes to chilling at the world’s highest Irish pub.
 It’s the largest town for hundreds of kilometers and on the road to Everest, after all.

-Trekkers heading up in to the the Everest Region are recommended to stay at least one night around 3000m to acclimatize.
-Namche Bazaar, with an elevation of 3440m, is the perfect place to do so.
+Trekkers heading up in to the the Everest Region are recommended to stay at least one extra night at around 3000m to acclimatize to the altitude.
+Namche Bazaar, with an elevation of 3440m, is the perfect place to spend a rest day.